Advertisement

 What chipset does the Galaxy A15 5G use and is it fast?

-It uses the MediaTek Dimensity 6100+, a 6nm octa-core chip paired with 4GB of RAM in the US model.
-It handles everyday tasks like messaging, browsing, navigation and streaming smoothly, but it is not a fast phone and will stutter with heavy multitasking or demanding 3D games.
+It uses the MediaTek Dimensity 6100+, a 6nm octa-core chip with a Mali-G57 GPU, paired with 4GB of RAM in the US model.
+It is fine for messaging, browsing, maps, streaming and light social apps, but it stutters with heavy multitasking, large app updates and demanding 3D games.
+Treat it as an everyday phone, not a gaming phone.

-The newer A16 5G and A17 5G both use a faster Exynos 1330 chip, a larger 6.7-inch screen and a six-year update promise, and the A17 5G adds Gorilla Glass Victus and main-camera OIS.
-Buy the A15 5G only if it is significantly cheaper or you specifically want its headphone jack and smaller body; otherwise the A17 5G is the better long-term choice.
+The A16 5G costs about the same today (roughly $138) and gives you a faster Exynos 1330 chip, a larger 6.7-inch screen and a six-year update promise, so it is the better buy at equal money.
+Choose the A15 5G only if it is clearly cheaper or you specifically want its 3.5mm headphone jack, which the A16 5G drops.

-Does the Samsung Galaxy A15 5G have a headphone jack and microSD slot?
+Does the Galaxy A15 5G have a headphone jack and microSD slot?

-Yes.
-The Galaxy A15 5G keeps a 3.5mm headphone jack, a microSD card slot for storage expansion up to 1TB, and a side-mounted fingerprint sensor.
-Notably, the newer A16 5G and A17 5G dropped the headphone jack, which is one reason some buyers still prefer the A15 5G.
+Yes to both.
+It keeps a 3.5mm headphone jack and a microSD slot that accepts cards up to 1TB, plus a side-mounted fingerprint sensor.
+Those are the main features the newer A16 5G and A17 5G removed, and they are a genuine reason to prefer the older phone.

-How much does the Samsung Galaxy A15 5G cost now?
+How long does the Galaxy A15 5G battery last?

 Related Articles